Anomalies and the Green-Schwarz Mechanism: Anomaly cancellation

 where the star indicates the Hodge dual and the condition can be satisfied only for~$r=(D-2)/2$.
 Since the star operator picks up a minus sign under parity, the (anti)self-dual condition is not parity invariant and these fields should be taken into account when analyzing anomalies.
 The contribution of a self-dual tensor field to the anomaly is given in terms of the Hirzebruch polynomial~$L(\mathcal{M})$ as

-while for an anti-self-dual tensor field the polynomial has the oposite sign.
-Since these fields are uncharged under the gauge group, there are no terms depending on the gauge field field strength.
+while for an anti-self-dual tensor field the polynomial has the opposite sign.
+Since these fields are uncharged under the gauge group, there are no terms depending on the gauge field strength.

-A look at expressions~\eqref{eq:A-roof},~\eqref{eq:I3/2_grav_xi}, and~\eqref{eq:Isd_grav} show that all their monomials are differential forms whose ranks are multiples of four.
+A look at expressions~\eqref{eq:A-roof},~\eqref{eq:I3/2_grav_xi}, and~\eqref{eq:Isd_grav} shows that all their monomials are differential forms whose ranks are multiples of four.
 This means they only contain terms of rank~$2n$ if~$n=2k$, or equivalently~$D=4k+2$.
 This reflects the fact stated in page~\pageref{pag:gravanomD=4k+2} that pure gravitational anomalies are only possible in these dimensions.

 \begin{svgraybox} \centerline{\bf Example II: anomaly cancellation in type-IIB SUGRA}\\